puppetlabs/puppet-docs/source/pe/3.7/install_system_requirements.markdown

 Hardware Requirements
 -----

-Puppet Enterprise's hardware requirements depend on the size of the environment you have.
+Puppet Enterprise's hardware requirements depend on the size of your environment.

 ### Evaluation Environment